adithyakashyapv/desidigest/README.md

-# desidigest
+# DesiDigest
- DesiDigest: Your go-to for Indian headlines!
-Extracting, summarizing, and crafting 50-60 word editorials.
-Plus, we turn the summaries into visual delights!
-Stay informed, Desi style!
+ 📰 DesiDigest: Unleash the power of code to curate top headlines from India!
+This repository houses the magic behind extracting, summarizing, and crafting 50-60 word editorials for the latest news.
+But that's not all – it transforms these summaries into visually appealing images, adding a creative touch to your daily news consumption.
+Stay informed, Desi style! 🇮🇳✨